-- 7. If you need to make a finer cable adjustment, perform the following: - A. Loosen the 2 jam nuts slightly (Figure 25). - B. Rotate the jam nuts to clockwise to increase cable tension or counterclockwise to decrease tension (Figure 25). - C. Tighten the jam nuts to secure the barrel to the clutch bracket (Figure 25). - 8.
-Start the machine and set Dyna-Clutch to the RUN position for a few moments, then move the Dyna-Clutch to the STOP position.
+- 7. If finer cable adjustment is needed, perform the following: - A. Loosen the 2 jam nuts slightly (Figure 25). - B. Rotate the jam nuts to clockwise to increase cable tension or counterclockwise to decrease tension (Figure 25). - C. Tighten the jam nuts to secure the barrel to the clutch bracket (Figure 25). - 8.
+Start the machine and set Dyna-Clutch to the Run position short few moments, then move the Dyna-Clutch to the Stop position.

-Note: If the blades continue to rotate when the Dyna-Clutch is in the STOP position, there is too much tension on the clutch cable.
-Shut off the engine and repeat step 7 until the blades do not rotate when the engine is running and the Dyna-Clutch is in the STOP position.
+Note: If the blades continue to rotate when the Dyna-Clutch is in the Stop position, there is too much tension on the clutch cable.
+Shut off the engine and repeat step 7 until the blades do not rotate when the engine is running and the Dyna-Clutch is in the Stop position.